 Mr. Duffy was actively involved in several key committees and projects that worked to improve the safety and health of fire fighters, and the development of state-of-the-art fire service protective clothing and equipment.
 He served as the Chairman of the NFPA Technical Correlating Committee for Fire Service Protective Clothing and Equipment and as the Secretary of the NFPA Technical Committee for Career Fire Service Deployment and Organization.
 He holds Bachelor of Science degrees in environmental health and in business management and a Master of Science degree in occupational and environmental health sciences.

-ISEA’s annual Fall Meeting is the association’s largest national meeting, where leaders in the design, manufacture, testing and application of protective clothing and equipment converge to address issues affecting workplace safety.
+ISEA’s annual Fall Meeting is the association’s largest national meeting, where leaders in design, manufacture, testing and application of protective clothing and equipment converge to address issues affecting workplace safety.